enterstudio/lycheejs-website/download/tutorial/introduction.md

-We recommend to go through each tutorial starting from the top, because each tutorial teaches you essential knowledge that is necessary across the lycheeJS stack.
+We recommend to go through each tutorial starting from the top, because each tutorial teaches you essential knowledge that is necessary across the lychee.js stack.

 Each tutorial will cover only one specific area that is automated by the engine already.
 When you're done with